 James Bond's famous one-liners originated as a way to get the violence and nudity, which was sometimes quite shocking at the time, past the radar so as to secure U.S distributors.
 For instance, a brutal hearse crash is mellowed with the line "I think they were on their way to a funeral", not to mention the "You've had your six" line, which dulls Bond shooting an unarmed man in cold blood.

 Diamonds Are Forever features the most flamboyantly gay yet still just subtle enough characters yet seen.
-One of them squeals in delight when Bond rams a bomb up his ass.
+One of them squeals in delight when Bond roughly pulls the hitman's arms between his legs and ties him to the bomb.

 The 1935 film "Dracula's Daughter" features a steamy scene where Dracula's daughter, who is artistically talented, attacks and bites the female model she had hired for a head and shoulders portrait.
 The model is just wearing her bra with the straps pulled down, and the attack is quite intense, with lots of "No, don't touch me!"
 Maybe no one in the Hays Office wanted to admit that the first lesbian-vampire movie had just been made.